Spring 1, 2021 (Jan 6 to Feb 24, 2021)

 Google Earth Engine (GEE) is now, arguably, the most sophisticated and powerful image processing/image collection platform on the planet.
-GEOG 589 will introduce this incredible tool in SU 2019.
+GEOG 589 introduced this incredible tool in the summer of 2020.
 A tentative list of topics to be covered includes:

 - Orientation to the Google Earth Engine Platform

 - Working with GEE Image Collections and Ancillary Data

 - Change Detection with GEE

 - Time Series Analysis using the GEE Platform

 Students will gain hands-on experience with the GEE platform through a series of lessons and a full-semester project.
 NO previous experience in programming will be required for this course.
 A flyer with further contact information can be downloaded here.